It’s just three humble elements.

 Your backyard habitat can be very simple.
 No matter the scale, each effort helps make a difference for generations of wild birds.

-There are unlimited reasons to create a haven for wild birds in your backyard.
+First of all, there are unlimited reasons why you should create a haven for wild birds in your backyard.
 Here’s just a few:

 - The birds will reward you every day, year round, by visiting your feeder or bath.
 See these amazing creatures up close and at their best.